How a college grad without programming experience started a Y Combinator company and created a blog with hundreds of thousands of readers

-Q. Tell us about your own blog, “The Art of Ass-Kicking.”
-What that’s about, how did it get started, what do you write about, and what are you hoping to achieve with it?
+Q. Tell us about your blog, “The Art of Ass-Kicking.”
+How did it get started and what do you write about?

 A. That’s a really great segue because the blog started in Fall 2010.
 So it’s been about two years now.
 I had been interested in blogging and I had started a WordPress blog in college; I wrote some posts here and there, sporadically, and then it died off.

 At one point, I had a Tumblr blog, where I was using it the way a lot of people do, just saving links, saving pictures, saving quotes, not really writing a lot of posts but more on curating content.

 I finally gave blogging another shot because of my coworker, Ryan Hupfer, at isocket.
 He had a blog called “Hup and Steph,” which was him and his girlfriend, then later, his wife, where they just documented their personal lives — trips they’ve taken, things they’re doing.

 And here and there, he’d throw in a more content-oriented post, like he had this shoulder surgery and he had looked online for all kinds of information about this type of surgery.
 He couldn’t find anything, so finally, he wrote an article about what it’s like to get the surgery, what you should expect, recovery, all these things.

 And he says, to this day, people e-mail him saying, “I found your blog post about the shoulder surgery.
 Thank you for writing that.
 I have this coming up, and I’m really nervous about it.
 Your post really helped me feel better.
 You gave good content; you gave good info.”